Become a Member

 Submit an Article

-Submissions on the order of 400 to 1,000 words are invited.
+Submissions on the order of 400 to 1,000 words are invited for the website.
 We are looking for personal “takes” on Thoreau, overviews, and pithy summaries rather than detailed excursions supported with secondary sources.
-Longer submissions on these themes are welcome for The Concord Saunterer.
+In-depth and scholarly submissions are also welcome at the Thoreau Society Bulletin (generally under 1500 words) and The Concord Saunterer (longer submissions welcome).
 Learn more about the Thoreau Society Bulletin and The Concord Saunterer.
-Submit your proposals to email@example.com.
+Submit your proposals to firstname.lastname@example.org.

 We have a small group of paid employees, and we are often in need of help from volunteers.
 Tasks range from stuffing envelopes for bulk mailings or staffing registration tables at our Annual Gathering.
 If you are interested in working with the Society collections at the Thoreau Institute at Walden Woods, the Library has defined some criteria for successful volunteering.
 These include individual responsibility and commitment, maturity, and attention to detail.
 Volunteers must be personally invested in working with us to provide good service in a professional manner.
 The Library is unable to provide a one-to-one mentoring relationship.
 Individuals must be able to work independently after initial training.